Table of Contents

 Grow Your Team in Spain

-Expanding your business into Spain provides a great opportunity but it also presents a number of challenges.
+Expanding your business into Spain provides a great opportunity, but it also presents a number of challenges.
 Velocity Global’s Employer of Record solution gives you the support and expertise to hire talent in Spain and grow your business with trust and certainty.
 An employer of record in Spain takes care of all hiring, onboarding, payroll, risk mitigation, and compliance procedures for you, so you can focus on what matters most: running your business.